jcarlos-prieto/niliBOX/README.md

 - To generate the Linux headless version, add the variable `-DNOGUI:BOOL=TRUE` in the CMake Configuration option in Qt Creator.
 - To generate the Android version, make sure that you sign your package with an application signature.

+### ARM Linux => ARM Linux and ARM Linux headless distributions
+- Raspberry Pi OS (64-bit) on a Raspberry Pi 5 4GB
+- Qt Framework for Desktop using the Qt Maintenance tool (plus the additional libraries mentioned above).
+- To generate the Linux headless version, add the variable `-DNOGUI:BOOL=TRUE` in the CMake Configuration option in Qt Creator.

 ### macOS => macOS and iOS distributions
 - macOS Ventura 13.7
 - Xcode 15.2